 Violation level Examples of misbehaviors Corrective measures Level 1 behavior that causes disruption of teaching and learning behaviors may include but are not limited to: → Tardiness/Lateness → Unexplained absence → Incorrect school uniform → Not bringing the necessary books, equipment, etc → Disruptive classroom and/or school behavior. → Breaking classroom rules → Defying school authority and staff members. → Teacher speaks to child about his/her behavior. → Incident recorded.
-Repeated misbehavior → Verbal warning → Name on 'grey cloud' or similar → Loss of play time → Parents contacted Continued level 1 misbehavior → Meeting with parents → Report card → Loss of ECAs → SENCO involvement to identify any underlying issue → Modified programme → Meeting with school counsellor. → Assessment by educational physiologist → Move to level 2 as behavior causes significant disruption to teaching and learning
+Repeated misbehavior → Verbal warning → Name on 'grey cloud' or similar → Loss of play time → Parents contacted Continued level 1 misbehavior → Meeting with parents → Report card (Green) → Loss of ECAs → SENCO involvement to identify any underlying issue → Modified programme → Meeting with school counsellor. → Assessment by educational physiologist → Move to level 2 as behavior causes significant disruption to teaching and learning

-Corrective Violation level Examples of misbehaviors measures Any behavior that results in \rightarrow A first offence may Level 2 increased or serious disruption carry a verbal warningbehavior that causes great of the teaching and learning teacher uses destruction of teaching environment or that my cause professional judgement and learning than what is physical and or mental injury to Child works in isolation, described in level 1 self or others, for level 2 away from the group behavior.
-This level covers offences that involve vandalism. \rightarrow Name on 'black cloud' student behaviors that parents may be held or similar may lead to physical and responsible for paying part/all of Parents informed by \rightarrow mental harm to another the costs of the damage. letter from the class person or may lead to teacher property damage. behaviors may include but are In the case of not limited to: vandalism or damage, \rightarrow Fighting with and/or parents are invoiced for bullying other students the cost of the Trespassing repair/displacement.
-Vandalism Smoking on campus Repeated misbehavior Possessing or using → Parents called into a cellphones during meeting school time. \rightarrow Loss of 'Golden Time' \rightarrow Leaving school without \rightarrow SENCO involvement to permission identify any underlying Unauthorized absence/Truancy Modified timetables \rightarrow Cheating in exams or assignments.
-Continued level 2 Providing false misbehavior documents (e.g. signing Meeting with parents \rightarrow letters without the \rightarrow behavior improvement \rightarrow permission or plan drawn up and a knowledge of parents) behavior contract is \rightarrow - All forms of signed by all parties discrimination \rightarrow Senior leader report Abusive or inappropriate language \rightarrow Reflection time/one-day towards peers suspension Repetition of level 1 Meeting with school incident over an counsellor academic year.
-Such \rightarrow Assessment by behaviors may be educational physiologist escalated to level 2, at the discretion of the principal.
+Corrective Violation level Examples of misbehaviors measures Any behavior that results in \rightarrow A first offence may Level 2 increased or serious disruption carry a verbal warningbehavior that causes great of the teaching and learning teacher uses destruction of teaching environment or that my cause professional judgement and learning than what is physical and or mental injury to Child works in isolation, described in level 1 self or others. for level 2 away from the group behavior.
+This level covers Name on 'black cloud' offences that involve vandalism. student behaviors that or similar parents may be held may lead to physical and Parents informed by responsible for paying part/all of mental harm to another the costs of the damage. letter from the class person or may lead to teacher property damage. \rightarrow In the case of behaviors may include but are vandalism or damage, not limited to: parents are invoiced for Fighting with and/or the cost of the bullying other students repair/displacement.
+Trespassing Vandalism Repeated misbehavior Smoking on campus Parents called into a Possessing or using meeting cellphones during \rightarrow Report Card (Yellow) school time.
+SENCO involvement to Leaving school without \rightarrow identify any underlying permission issue Unauthorized Modified timetables absence/Truancy \rightarrow Cheating in exams or Continued level 2 assignments. misbehavior \rightarrow Providing false Meeting with parents \rightarrow documents (e.g. signing \rightarrow behavior improvement letters without the permission or \rightarrow plan drawn up and a behavior contract is knowledge of parents) signed by all parties - All forms of discrimination GLL yellow report card \rightarrow Abusive or Reflection time/one-day inappropriate language suspension towards peers Meeting with school Repetition of level 1 counsellor incident over an \rightarrow Assessment by academic year.
+Such educational physiologist behaviors may be escalated to level 2, at the discretion of the principal.